Who I help · B2B SaaS

 Clay here, Apollo there, a BDR's spreadsheet, your LinkedIn DMs.
 Nothing joined up, nothing that flows into the CRM on its own.
 The truth is scattered and no two sources agree.

-None of that is a sales-effort problem.
-Your team isn't lazy, the infrastructure underneath them just isn't built yet.
+None of that is a GTM problem.
+The team and the product are doing their jobs.
+The data plumbing between them just isn't built yet.
 It's an engineering problem.

 The system behind the go-to-market.